ABOUT

 Photo of Sasha Graybosch sitting on a stone wall in front of flowers looking reasonably happy

-Sasha Graybosch is a writer from Nebraska living in New York.
-Her writing has appeared in McSweeney's Quarterly Concern, Electric Literature, The New York Times Audio, the Los Angeles Review of Books Quarterly, and elsewhere, and she holds an MFA in Fiction Writing from New York University.
-Her work has been supported by residencies at the Kimmel Harding Nelson Center for the Arts in Nebraska City, NE and Alderworks Alaska in Dyea, AK.
-Recently, her story "In Nature" was selected by C Pam Zhang as third-place winner out of 2,000 submissions for the 2024 Zoetrope Short Fiction Competition.
+Sasha Graybosch is a fiction and creative nonfiction writer and educator.
+Her fiction is forthcoming in Zoetrope: All Story and has appeared in McSweeney's Quarterly Concern, Electric Literature, and The New York Times Audio, among other journals, and she's written nonfiction for the Los Angeles Review of Books Quarterly and The Rumpus.
+She holds an MFA in Fiction Writing from New York University, and her work has been supported by residencies at the Kimmel Harding Nelson Center for the Arts in Nebraska City, NE and Alderworks Alaska in Dyea, AK.

-Since 2008, she's been teaching and/or advising both creative and academic writers in writing centers at various NYC colleges, including New York University, the Fashion Institute of Technology, Baruch College, the CUNY School of Labor and Urban Studies, and the Icahn School of Medicine at Mount Sinai.
+Since 2008, she's been teaching and/or working one-on-one with creative and academic writers at various NYC colleges, including New York University, the Fashion Institute of Technology, Baruch College, the CUNY School of Labor and Urban Studies, and the Icahn School of Medicine at Mount Sinai.
 In her workshops, she enjoys fostering a supportive, generative space where all writers feel encouraged to take risks, make discoveries, and be themselves.
+She grew up in Nebraska and lives in Brooklyn.